assist-games-re/ag-linux-tutorial/README.md

 - USB Flash Drive with 8GB of free storage

+The USB must have 6GB + amount of ram you have for best performance

 First of all, you need to download YUMI exFAT USB Creator, you can do it here: https://www.pendrivelinux.com/downloads/YUMI/YUMI-exFAT-1.0.1.5.exe